cmramseyer/cmramseyer.github.io/index.md

 layout: default
 ---
 ![Profile Picture]({{ site.url }}/assets/foto6.JPG)
 > I am a remote Ruby on Rails developer with 5+ years of experience based in Rosario, Argentina.
-I am able to build from scratch any project you want in an agile environment, integrate it with a front-end framework, deploy it and maintain it on the cloud.
+I am able to build any project you want in an agile environment, integrate it with a front-end framework, deploy it and maintain it on the cloud.
 Always looking for quality and fast delivery using automatic testing and CI technologies.
-I take proactive action in every project suggesting architectural solutions and helping clarifying partial or undefined features.
+I take proactive action in every project suggesting architectural solutions and helping clarifying partial or undefined requirements.

 # Experience